IOHprofiler/IOHprofiler.github.io/Competitions.md

 The $L_{\infty}$ star discrepancy is a measure for the regularity of a finite set of points taken from $[0,1)^d$.
 Low discrepancy point sets are highly relevant for Quasi-Monte Carlo methods in numerical integration and several other applications.
 Unfortunately, computing the $L_{\infty}$ star discrepancy of a given point set is known to be a hard problem, with the best exact algorithms falling short for even moderate dimensions around 8.
 However, despite the difficulty of finding the global maximum that defines the $L_{\infty}$ star discrepancy of the set, local evaluations at selected points are inexpensive.
 This makes the problem tractable by black-box optimization approaches.

 For this competition, a python notebook with explicit examples can be found [here](https://github.com/IOHprofiler/IOHexperimenter/blob/competition_notebooks/example/Example_StarDiscr.ipynb).
+More details on this competition can be found [here](/competitions/stardiscr).

 # Ongoing Workshops